BEGINNER, INTERMEDIATE AND ADVANCED LEVEL

 NOT ONLY FOR INDIVIDUALS

 Our one to one tuition isn't only aimed at individuals.
-These tours are also ideal for couples, families or groups of friends.
+These tours are also ideal for couples, families or small groups of friends.
+And prices stay the same.

 North: The route of water